 UTeach CS Principles

-AP Computer Science Principles is an inclusive course designed for all students to explore programming, computational thinking, and the impacts of computing in our lives.
+AP Computer Science Principles is an engaging course designed for all students to explore programming, computational thinking, and the impacts of computing in our lives.

 "I am so glad I chose your curriculum to start AP CSP in our school.
 It has been a rich learning for my students who are all seniors and many of whom have never taken an AP class before."